 The ancient Roman baths were more than just a place for people to wash themselves; they were the center of social life and a symbol of Roman civilization.

-Serving as an integral part of daily life, the baths were a testament to the architectural prowess, engineering skill, and advanced understanding of sanitation possessed by the Romans.
+Serving as an integral part of daily life, the baths were a testament to the Romans' architectural prowess, engineering skill, and advanced understanding of sanitation.

-The history of Roman baths can be traced back to the 2nd century BCE, with the construction of the first public bath in Rome known as the Stabian Baths.
+The history of Roman baths can be traced back to the 2nd century BCE, with the construction of the first public bath in Pompeii known as the Stabian Baths.

 As Rome expanded its empire, the architectural concept of baths spread throughout its provinces, leading to the construction of numerous baths in cities across Europe, Africa, and Asia Minor.

-These complexes were designed to accommodate large crowds, often accommodating up to 3,000 people at a time.
+These complexes were designed to accommodate large crowds, often holding up to 3,000 people at a time.

 Roman bathhouses were a marvel of architecture and engineering, incorporating a variety of functional spaces, artistic decorations, and advanced heating and plumbing systems.
 Typically, a Roman bath complex consisted of the following main areas: